UDST/bayarea_urbansim/docs/output.md

 building_summary_[year].csv | Inventory of buildings in a given year, linked to the parcel they sit on. new_buildings_summary.csv | Inventory of all buildings built during the simulation. interim_zone_output_[year].csv | Interim model data at the TAZ level. feasibility.csv | Parcel-level data on the development feasibilities of various development types given the zoning, development costs, and expected return.
-Only parcels where at least one development type is feasible is included. |
+Contains two sets of development variables grouped by six development types (coded as `form`): `retail`, `industrial`, `office`, `residential`, `mixedresidential`, `mixedoffice`.
+For every development type, one set of variables are passed through from the parcels table as input for the feasibility evaluation; the other set of variables are the result of the feasibility evaluation.Only parcels where at least one development type is feasible are included. |

 #### geographic summaries
 **name**|**description**